yankidank/Codify/README.md

 Features currently in production include:

 * Dashboard
     Includes a graphical overview of the users application statuses.
-Includes a list of the most recent jobs added by the user.
+    Displays the most recent jobs added by the user.
-* Job List
-    A complete historical list of all of the jobs saved by the user.
 * Add Job
-    Allows user to add a new job to their list.
+    Users can track a job position
+    Autofill data from 25+ supported job board websites
 * Individual job page
     Gives the user the ability to add notes in regards to the job that they are applying to.
 The user can add contact information for someone working for the company, interview information, and offer updates.
+* Job List
+    A complete historical list of all of the jobs saved by the user.

 # Future Features

-* Add jobs via URL (LinkedIn, Indeed, Glassdoor)
 * Compare job hunt progress with other users
 * Graph offer history on the Dashboard
 * Compare commute times and locations